pritster5/Rooted-Android-Pixel-Update-Guide/README.md

 A guide on updating the Android OS while rooted | Written for the Google Pixel 7 Pro | Works across Major OS Version Upgrades

 **NOTE: I followed this guide to update my Pixel 7 Pro from Android 13 to Android 14 and it worked without any isues at all :)**

-**UPDATE: This guide still works for the Pixel 8 series of phones**
+**UPDATE: This guide still works for the Pixel 8 series of phones.
+I used it to upgrade to Android 16**

 ## Let's begin